Bottom Dump Trash Hoppers: Styles, Uses And Benefits (plus real-life examples of using them)

 In fact, a drop bottom hopper can be modified to work in ANY situation 90% of the time.

 We’ll even help you brainstorm to find creative solutions to your waste management problems.
 Send us a picture or contact us, and we can help you find a design that works.

 Versatility Among Industries

-Because you can modify bottom dump hoppers to fit your exact needs, they can be used in a vast array of industries.
+Because you can modify bottom dump hoppers to fit your exact needs, you can use them in a vast array of industries.

-If you have scrap, a bottom dump hopper can help you.
+If your business creates scrap, a bottom dump hopper can help you.

 While standard self-dumping hoppers are almost exclusively used in the woodworking and steel industries, bottom dump hoppers can be used for anything from concrete projects to municipalities.

-In fact, we’ve been conducting a bit of a study here at Iron Bull.
+In fact, we’ve been conducting a study here at Iron Bull.